 The LLMs that power these chatbots rely on information that is readily available on the internet.
 The more and better product information you provide, the better LLMs can use it to inform shoppers about your products.

 As it stands, most retailers aren’t in a position to turn out the detailed, specific, consumer-centric product information to take advantage of this new channel.

 The above product page is not out of the ordinary when it comes to the kind of product information available to LLMs.
 In fact, this is a product page from a leading global sports brand.
 This kind of poor product content ensures their products are all but invisible to the LLMs that power these chatbots.

 Talkoot is an AI-powered product storytelling platform that helps retailers generate the kind of product content that inspires shoppers whether it’s through chatbots or on your own ecommerce site.
 Chat with one of our consultants if you’d like to learn more.

-In my next post, I’ll dive into what type of product content will put your products on the Chat Experience Results Page of Bing, Bard and ChatGPT.
+In my next post, I’ll dive into what type of product content will put your products on the Chat Experience Results Page of Bing, Gemini and ChatGPT.